sharhalakis/vdns/README.md

 Stefanos Harhalakis <v13@v13.gr>

 # License
-This project is developed and distributed under the GPLv3 license.
+This project is developed and distributed under the Apache 2.0 license.